BinaryIns1ght/onlineLoFiWireframeTool/README.md

 >- Text
 - The ability to drag the shape if you don't like the current placing of the shape.
 - A button to save the sketch (including the text)

+### Disclaimer
+Do Note this project was made in a 2560 x 1600 px screen